 The Village prepares its annual financial report on the cash basis of accounting.
-The report provides for the classification of funds by fund type, and includes combined and combining fund type statements.
-The 2005 and 2007 Annual Financial Report was filed on time, while the 2006 Annual Financial Report was late.
-The Village did not prepare its financial statements according to the new preferred reporting model and fund type classifications.
-Once audited, a dual opinion will be issued for the financial statements filed.
-An adverse opinion will be issued for the cash statements not resembling a GAAP presentation and then a second opinion will be issued based on the audit testing of the cash statements.
+The report provides for the classification of funds by fund type, and includes combined fund type statements.
+The 2008 Annual Financial Report was filed on time.
+The Village prepared its financial statements using the regulatory basis.